nurupo/rootkit/README.md

-#Linux Rootkit
+# Linux Rootkit

-A simple Linux kernel rootkit written for fun.
+A simple Linux kernel rootkit written for fun, not evil.

-##Functionality
+## Functionality

 The rootkit can do the following:

-- Grant root priviliges to a userland process
+- Grant root privileges to a userland process
 - Hide process by PID
 - Unhide a previously hidden process by PID
 - Hide files or directories by their name